-Daum Kakao, the South Korean messaging developer, wants to bring distributed ledger technology (DLT) int the fold, and enhance security and the speed of user experience (UX) through decentralized networking.
+Daum Kakao, the South Korean messaging developer, wants to bring distributed ledger technology (DLT) into the fold, and enhance security and the speed of user experience (UX) through decentralized networking.

-Let’s just say that if they succeed, it would be like finding the holy grail of software solution, and would be as astounding as the initial blockchain platform development.
+Let’s just say that if they succeed, it would be like finding the holy grail of software solutions, and would be as astounding as the initial blockchain platform development.

 A statement made by GroundX said “Klaytn UX seeks to improve the inconvenient UX of existing blockchain platforms by allowing average end-users to experience blockchain technology in the most seamless way.
 The easy Klaytn UX eliminates the traditional inconveniences including wallets, private keys, and cryptograph addresses in order to lower the barriers to blockchain technology for normal end-users.”

 What this translates into is that Klaytn will essentially be the next evolutionary step in blockchain development, where dApps will enable users to enjoy the blockchain technology through 3rd party interfaces, and essentially remove the need for wallets and cryptocurrencies as a means to promote use.

 This does not mean that Klaytn will end coinage, on the contrary, it will reward users with their own token “Klay.”
 So what do we have here?

 Blockchains get slower with use, as the bigger, they get, the more work is required to verify transactions.
 Consensus protocols are the key to relieving this issue.
 Centralized platforms, standard internet apps.
 Do not have the same constraints, but speed and security is an issue, so, on the one hand, you have the speed and diversity of a centralized platform competing with the security and instant transaction processing of a blockchain platform.
 While one is compromised for security, the other is compromised for growth.